amrita09091999-prog/RAG_book_reading_helper/README.md

-**RAG Book Reading Assistant**
+📚 **RAG Book Reading Assistant**

-Question answering on novels using RAG system to help users recall information as they read through
+A Retrieval-Augmented Generation (RAG) system for question answering on novels, designed to help readers recall information as they read.

-**Overview -**
+🔍**Overview**

-Book_QA_RAG is an end-to-end Retrieval-Augmented Generation (RAG) system designed to help avid readers recall characters, events, and contextual details while reading long novels.
+Book_QA_RAG is an end-to-end Retrieval-Augmented Generation (RAG) system built to help avid readers recall characters, events, and contextual details while reading long novels.
 Readers often lose track of information across chapters.
-This system allows users to upload a book (PDF) and ask natural-language questions, receiving context-grounded answers along with retrieval and generation quality evaluation.
+This system allows users to upload a book (PDF) and ask natural-language questions, receiving:

+Context-grounded answers
+High-quality retrieved passages
+Transparent evaluation of retrieval and generation quality

 **Goal -** To build a general-purpose QA system for novels that: